 At 23, Jenn enrolled at the Physical Therapy program at Marymount University and a few years later, after her second ACL tear, discovered the life-changing practice of Muscle Activation technique (MAT).
 Immediately Jenn knew that she wanted to bring MAT to the world of female athletes, elevate their game and physical well-being even more.
 She has never had her ACL repaired and the process of building and maintaining strength has been priceless to her technical skill development.

 In 2009 she launched Impact Fitness DC and began coaching girls soccer.
 Personal training paid the bills but wanted she was really after was to be able to blend the injury prevention aspect of MAT into her true love - soccer.
 In 2012 she became a certified MAT specialist and this fall, Jenn will complete her Masters of Science in Health and Fitness - a graduate program designed specifically for MAT specialists.

-Jenn has helped a large array of clients (Olympic level athletes, 14 year old competitive soccer players, and Moms ready to focus on their own body) gain strength, stability, and achieve their seemingly impossible goals.
+Jenn has helped a large array of clients (Olympic level athletes, 14 year old competitive soccer players, NFL players, and Moms ready to focus on their own body) gain strength, stability, and achieve their seemingly impossible goals.